 A continuing narrative by Thomas Beckett-the Original Six Toed Cat

-In early fall, new owners arrived to carry on the fine tradition of the inn’s welcoming hospitality and commitment to helping guests “take life a little slower.”
+In the fall of 2010, new owners arrived to carry on the fine tradition of the inn’s welcoming hospitality and commitment to helping guests “take life a little slower.”
 Larry and Linda Murphy, along with Linda’s sister Kay, took ownership in October, traveling from Arizona and California.
 The sisters have family ties to Wayne County and are experienced in baking and catering.

 I’ve observed Christmas decorations starting to appear throughout the building and have overheard reservations being accepted for holiday parties.

 After the holidays, I know that the Valentine’s Day traditional dinner will continue to be a featured public event, along with the inn’s popular Mother’s Day Luncheon in May.
-And, of course, feel free to call and ask about any specific requests and availability for family reunions, meeting rooms, rehearsal dinners or quiet getaways.
-(Last year we even had a couple of “ghost hunters” show up trying to get a look at me, but I don’t perform “on demand” anymore – I’m a much to old and clever spirit for that).
+And, of course, feel free to call and ask about any specific requests and availability for family reunions, meeting rooms, rehearsal dinners, or quiet getaways.
+(Last year we even had a couple of “ghost hunters” show up trying to get a look at me, but I don’t perform on demand anymore – I’m a much too old and clever spirit for that).

 While the overall Victorian ambiance and decor remains, there has been some rearrangement and reorganization of the guest rooms to enhance guest comfort.
-The Alice Blue bedroom is now a Video/DVD/Reading room, though still retains the Roosevelt influence.
+The Alice Blue bedroom is now a Video/DVD/Reading room, though it still retains the Roosevelt influence.
 The Settlers Suite (formerly the Mormon Trail Suite) now contains a queen bed and coffee makers are provided in each suite.
 Guests may select from the inn’s own video collection or bring their own movie to enjoy.
 Carry’s Lounge just off the main lobby provides satellite TV service for sports fans, kids, and large groups.
-The main lobby is a great place for meetings, card and board games, or just visiting.
+The main lobby is a great place for meetings, card and board games, or just visiting with fellow guests.
 Historic photos, artwork, and period antiques reflecting southern Iowa’s rich heritage are located throughout the building.
 The main attraction, of course, is the original portrait of me that you can’t miss and which you will surely admire.
-(Full scale copies are available and I’ve been know to autograph them for special guests.)
+Full scale copies are available and I’ve been known to autograph them for special guests.

-In warmer weather, you can enjoy the inn’s east portico, relaxing on the porch swing or lounge chairs, sipping iced tea or lemonade while observing the south wall of Dani’s Restaurant building just across Elm Street that is decorated with Wall Dog murals commemorating America’s veterans.
-Be sure to check out the mural on the front of the inn’s historic “Alley Cat” which originally served as the county telephone operator’s building.
-(That is one part of the property I don’t haunt!)
+In warmer weather, you can enjoy the inn’s east portico, relaxing on the porch swing or lounge chairs, sipping iced tea or lemonade while observing the south wall of Dani’s Restaurant building just across Elm Street, decorated with Wall Dog murals commemorating America’s veterans.
+Be sure to check out the mural on the front of the inn’s historic “Alley Cat” which originally served as the county telephone operator’s building (that is one part of the property I don’t haunt!).
 On warm moonlit nights you might catch a glimpse of me patrolling the inn’s north side garden area, especially near the gateway facing Central Avenue next to Log Chain Apiary.

 That’s about all for now.
 I’ve heard there are other interesting events in the planning stages as the year goes along.
 So check back with me from time to time and I’ll keep you updated about the latest plans, which are sure to include great food and friendly hospitality.